-Selecting a Practice and a Doctor for you and your family is typically a personal and very important decision.
-Not all optometrists provide in-depth testing for developmental and functional vision system deficiencies and the relevant treatment such as vision therapy.
-Optometrists who do provide vision therapy services also have varying credentials and competencies.
+Selecting a practice and a vision therapy specialist for you and your family is a personal and important decision.
+Not all optometrists provide in-depth testing for developmental and functional vision system deficiencies and conduct relevant treatment, including vision therapy.

 Decision Model Guidelines:

 - Start with a goal statement, e.g., “I want my amblyopia to be better within six months,” The more specific the statement, the better.

 - Identify the factors that have the most effect on the attainment of the goal and the elements that have the most relevance to you or your child.
 We recommend five to six factors only.
 Several elements can be grouped within a factor to minimize the complexity of your model.